 - If an invoice related to the credit memo exists, the invoice is also reversed during the credit memo reversal.

-An invoice and a credit memo are related to each other if they have the same original product rate plan charge and are generated from the same billing operation, for example, from the same bill run, Subscribe call, or Generate billing documents by account ID operation.
+An invoice and a credit memo are related to each other if they have the same original product rate plan charge and are generated from the same billing operation, for example, from the same bill run, Generate billing documents by account ID operation, or Subscribe call (not recommended).

 After a credit memo is reversed, it is flagged as Reversed.
 In the Zuora UI, the Reversed field in the Basic Information area of a credit memo detail page shows whether this credit memo is reversed.